Frank Lloyd Wright: Education (1885–1887)

-Career
+Although not officially employed by Silsbee, Wright was a skilled draftsman and "looked after the interior [drawings and construction]" in Wisconsin.
+This chapel is considered his earliest known work.

+After the chapel was completed, Wright moved to Chicago.

+Early career

 Silsbee and other early work experience (1887–1888)

 In 1887, Wright arrived in Chicago in search of employment.
-As a result of the devastating Great Chicago Fire of 1871 and a population boom, new development was plentiful.
-Wright later recorded in his autobiography that his first impression of Chicago was as an ugly and chaotic city.
-Within days of his arrival, and after interviews with several prominent firms, he was hired as a draftsman with Joseph Lyman Silsbee.
-While with the firm, he also worked on two other family projects: All Souls Church in Chicago for his uncle, Jenkin Lloyd Jones, and the Hillside Home School I in Spring Green for two of his aunts.
-Other draftsmen who worked for Silsbee in 1887 included future architects Cecil Corwin, George W. Maher, and George G. Elmslie.
-Wright soon befriended Corwin, with whom he lived until he found a permanent home.
+Following the Great Chicago Fire of 1871 and a population boom, new construction was widespread.
+In his autobiography, Wright described his first impression of Chicago as an ugly and chaotic city.
+Within days of arriving and after interviewing with several prominent firms, he was hired as a draftsman by Joseph Lyman Silsbee.
+While at the firm, he also worked on two other family projects: All Souls Church in Chicago for his uncle, Jenkin Lloyd Jones, and the Hillside Home School I in Spring Green for two of his aunts.
+Others working in Silsbee's office at the time included Cecil S. Corwin (1860–1941), George W. Maher (1864–1926), and George G. Elmslie (1869–1952).
+Corwin, who was seven years older than Wright, soon took his young colleague under his wing and the two became close friends.

-Feeling that he was underpaid for the quality of his work for Silsbee at $8 a week, the young draftsman quit and found work as an architectural designer at the firm of Beers, Clay, and Dutton.
-However, Wright soon realized that he was not ready to handle building design by himself; he left his new job to return to Joseph Silsbeethis time with a raise in salary.
-Although Silsbee adhered mainly to Victorian and Revivalist architecture, Wright found his work to be more "gracefully picturesque" than the other "brutalities" of the period.
+Feeling underpaid and seeking to earn more, Wright briefly left Silsbee to work for architect William W. Clay (1849–1926).
+However, he soon felt overwhelmed by his new level of responsibility and returned to Silsbee, but this time with a raise in salary.
+Although Silsbee mainly followed Victorian and Revivalist styles, Wright considered his designs more "gracefully picturesque" than the other "brutalities" of the period.
+Wright stayed with Silsbee for just under a year before leaving to join Adler & Sullivan around November 1887.